seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Fair thoughts and happy hours attend on you!

 **JESSICA**
-I wish your ladyship all heart’s content.
+I wish your ladyship all heart's content.

 **PORTIA**
 I thank you for your wish, and am well pleased